Tornado Charts in PowerPoint: Sensitivity Analysis Made Easy

 Method 3: PowerPoint Add-ins (30-90 seconds)#

-Add-ins like Deckary, think-cell, and specialized visualization tools create tornado charts automatically.
+Add-ins like Deckary and specialized visualization tools create tornado charts automatically with sorting, formatting, and live Excel linking.

 | Capability | Native PowerPoint | Add-in (Deckary) |